This program is no longer accepting applications. This program will only run Fall 2021.

 - CIEE Shanghai facilities include Student Services office, Chinese language offices, student computer lab, and classrooms.

-- Additionally, the Emory CIEE China students may access open and available ECNU Baoshan campus facilities using their student ID cards.
-Note that access to some campus facilities and resources is restricted, and access is subject to change without notice due to the COVID-19 pandemic.
+- Additionally, the Emory CIEE China students will have access to campus for classes and extra-curricular activities using their student ID cards.
+Note that access to some campus facilities and resources is restricted, and access is subject to change without notice due to the COVID-19 pandemic..

 - The CIEE staff in Shanghai will also arrange co-curricular and social events and activities for the group, including at least 3 local excursions or site visits.